 The Company has worked together with the Investment Adviser to develop an adequate and effective strategy for determining when and how voting rights attached to instruments held in the Funds are to be exercised.
 The Investment Adviser maintains a proxy voting committee (the "Committee") comprised of representatives of the Investment Adviser's investment and compliance personnel.
 The Committee provides oversight of the Investment Adviser's proxy voting policy (the "Proxy Policy") and activities and meets as necessary to perform its oversight function.
 The Investment Adviser has elected to retain a third-party proxy voting service to vote proxies on behalf of its clients in accordance with guidelines approved by the Committee, with certain limited exceptions as outlined in its Proxy Policy.
-The guidelines set forth the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall betermine how to vote, with respect to matters that may come up for shareholder vote.
-So long as the proxy voting service provider votes proxies in accordance with the guidelines provided by it, the Investment Adviser believes that there is an appropriate presumption that the manner in which the Investment Adviser believes was not influenced by, and did not result from, a conflict of interest.
+The guidelines set forth the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser shall vote, or the manner in which the Investment Adviser believes that there is an appropriate presumption that the manner in which the Investment Adviser believes that there is an appropriate presumption that the manner in which the Investment Adviser votes was not influenced by, and did not result from, a conflict of interest.